On this day this week (w/e 29th March)

 On this day 1998, Jurgen Klinsmann scored in a 3-1 win away to Crystal Palace.
 He would score more at Selhurst Park later in the season!

 I have found a rather obscure "On this day" for you.
 It is a report on a friendly youth match played at Myddelton House, which is actually very close to the modern-day Spurs training ground.
-Not many of the named players forged a professional career, but David Button, who was then an under 13 goalkeeper is now Brighton's number Two.
-Other players such as goalkeeper Tommy Forecast, Charlie Lee, Danny Stevens, Simon Dawkins and Andy Barcham have succeeded to varying degrees in the game.
-Charlie Lee is currently playing for Yeovil in the National League.
-Last year he was part of Justin Edinburgh’s successful Leyton Orient squad.
+Not many of the named players forged a professional career, but David Button, who was then an under 13 goalkeeper is currently on West Brom's books.
+Other players such as goalkeeper Tommy Forecast, Charlie Lee (now 35), Danny Stevens, Simon Dawkins and Andy Barcham have succeeded to varying degrees in the game.
+Charlie Lee's latest team is Billericay in The National League (South).
+In 2018-19 he was part of Justin Edinburgh’s successful Leyton Orient squad.
 Another of the Spurs players that day is still on the Spurs Odyssey message board!
+(This section was last updated on 29/03/22)

 · Spurs Odyssey facebook Page